Feel My Heat: Five Fiery Manifestations Of Live Guitar Ferocity

 TGIF from The Wudder!

-yoūse feel sufficiently heated, with all chill now, completely defeated.
+Hopefully by now yoūse feel sufficiently heated, with all chill now, completely defeated.